+We conclude this section with a comparison of class-level aggregation and path-level aggregation.
 Class-level aggregation and path-level aggregation instantiate a fundamentally different trade-off between the ability to provision low delay bounds and the ability to yield a high multiplexing gain.
-Since class-level aggregation multiplexes all flows which are in the same class, whereas path-level aggregation multiplexes only flows in the same 'pipe', we expect the multiplexing gain of class-level aggregation multiplexes to be better than that of path-level aggregation.
-On the other hand, class-level aggregation requires a jitter control mechanism at each node.
-The delay jitter control ensures that traffic experiences the maximum node delay at each node (except the last node on the path).
+Class-level aggregation accounts for multiplexing of all flows from the same class, whereas path-level aggregation merely accounts for the multiplexing of flows in the same 'pipe'.
+Hence, we expect the multiplexing gain of class-level aggregation to be better than that of path-level aggregation.
+On the other hand, class-level aggregation requires a jitter control mechanism at each node, which holds packets which are 'too early' with respect to the per-node delay bounds.
+The delay jitter control enforces that traffic experiences the maximum node delay at each node (except the last node on the path), may contribute to higher end-to-end delays.